 Certifications

+These are the only persons certified by Meido Roshi.
 Names are added as certifications are awarded.
-Note that specific permissions granted may vary from person to person.
+Specific permissions granted may vary from person to person.

 Please contact us if you have questions regarding authorization from Korinji or Meido Roshi.